 Why Omnisend is a better alternative to Mailchimp

-Omnisend is an email marketing and automation platform mainly designed for ecommerce businesses and marketers.
-Compared to Mailchimp Omnisend is ecommerce-ready and comes with features such as discount codes and customer rewards, cart abandonment automation workflows and loads more.
+Omnisend is an electronic mail marketing and automation platform mainly designed for eCommerce businesses and marketers.
+Compared to Mailchimp Omnisend is eCommerce-ready and comes with features such as discount codes and customer rewards, cart abandonment automation workflows, and loads more.
 Long story short.

-If you're a Shopify or ecommerce marketer, then Omnisend is your best choice when choosing an email marketing platform.
+If you’re a Shopify or e-commerce marketer, then Omnisend is your best choice when choosing an electronic mail marketing solution.

 Why Use Mailchimp instead of Omnisend

-Mailchimp is a great tool for small businesses, so if you're a small business, blogger or not running an ecommerce site then stick with Mailchimp.
-Because Omnisend is aimed at more sophisticated and advanced users, and for ecommerce users, looking for a powerful all-in-one email marketing platform.
+Mailchimp is a great tool for small businesses, so if you’re a small business, blogger or not running an e-commerce site then stick with Mailchimp.
+Because Omnisend is aimed at more sophisticated and advanced users, and at e-commerce users, looking for a powerful all-in-one email marketing tool.